lwjglgamedev/lwjglbook-bookcontents-leg/chapter21/chapter21.md

     outTexCoord = vec2(x, y);}
 ```

 The results of this changes, look exactly the same as when rendering non instanced particles but the performance is much higher.
-A FPS counter has been added to the window title, as an option.
+An FPS counter has been added to the window title, as an option.
 You can play with instanced and non instanced rendering to see the improvements by yourself.

 ![Particles](particles.png)